Captum

 This tutorial shows how to apply a model interpretability library, Captum, to a deep learning recommender model (DLRM).

-For our experiments we used Criteo's traffic over a period of 7 days.
-The dataset is also available on kaggle for download: https://www.kaggle.com/c/criteo-display-ad-challenge We pre-trained DLRM model using 39M Ads from Criteo dataset.
-From feature importance calculation perspective we used a small fraction of preprocessed data.
+For our experiments we used Criteo's traffic over a period of seven days.
+The dataset is also available on kaggle for download: https://www.kaggle.com/c/criteo-display-ad-challenge.
+We pre-trained a DLRM model using 39M Ads from the Criteo dataset.
+From a feature importance calculation perspective, we used a small fraction of preprocessed data.

 In this tutorial we aim to answer the following questions:

-1st, 2nd and 3rd points are also visualized in the diagram below.
+The first, sceond and third questions are also visualized in the diagram below.

 import IPython